RAM Requirements

 [db].dbengine page cache size

 : this is the main cache that keeps metrics data into memory.
-When data are not found in it, the extent cache is consulted, and if not found in that either, they are loaded from disk.[db].dbengine extent cache size
+When data is not found in it, the extent cache is consulted, and if not found in that too, they are loaded from the disk.[db].dbengine extent cache size

 Both of them are dynamically adjusted to use some of the total memory computed above.
 The configuration in netdata.conf